PDF Print

 Blogs, etc.

-Open blog sites (and other similar online tools) are, in general, not supported by E2BN for school use.
-We recognise that these are very valuable tools and will do what we can to make sites available on a case-by-case basis consistent with child safety and both our and our member LAs' responsibility to provide a safe environment for students.
+Open blog sites (and other similar online tools) are, in general, are not supported for school use.
+We recognise that these are very valuable tools and will do what we can to make sites available on a case-by-case basis consistent with child safety and our responsibility to provide a safe environment for students.

-Why are they banned?
+Why are they banned by default?
 Simply because they are commercial, uncontrolled, globally available web-spaces many of which contain material unsuitable for school viewing.
 In particular they often contain pictures and images that cannot be filtered just by the textual content of the page.

 Can I use them at all?
 Maybe.
-While these sites are generally blocked particular sub-domains in some cases it is possible to make particular sites (myblog.blogspot.com) available by adding them to the Trusted or ContentCheck lists.
-Just send the comment form on the block page and we will consider the request and make it available if possible and appropriate.
+While these sites are generally blocked particular sub-domains in some cases it is possible to make particular sites available by adding them to the Trusted or ContentCheck lists.

 Flickr is a special case - because of the structure of the site it has proved difficult to make sub-domains available on a per-account basis.